Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 ```

 ### Testing
-There is also a `DropCreateDatabaseAlways` initializer class you can use to drop and recreate your database literally every time your application runs.
+There is also a `DropCreateDatabaseAlways` initializer class you can use to drop and recreate your database  **every time** your application runs.
 This is useful during the testing stage.

 ## Using Migrations

-Once your database is ready for construction, none of the above database initializers are going to be suitable for use.
+Once your database is ready for production, none of the above database initializers are going to be suitable for use.
 If you want to make changes to a database in production, you don't want to drop the entire database and lose all of the data.
 Code First Migrations allow you to update your database structure without having to drop and re-create the database.

-So you can't use the `DbContext` Initializer class.
-Luckily EF comes with a migrations package that allows you to make changes to a production database without nuking it.
-What kind of changes?
-Adding a new entity, adding new columns, changing a foreign key.
-There are a lot of options.

 To install the Migration package, click: